ddorn/alakajam-chaos/road.md

 Since I don't have any idea, i'll fix what has been anoying me since I opend my first window: wrong game size and white borders.
 Let's head over
 [10_resize.rs](https://docs.rs/crate/quicksilver/0.4.0-alpha0.7/source/examples/10_resize.rs).
 But this was to simple to work, and if you read the description carefully you will see *"doesn't work on the web"* !
 Well, time for some css and html then !
+I have trouble giving the right size to the canvas, but I'll maybe fix that later.

+## 16:00

+Let's make some enemies that go towards the player (maybe that look like ships ?)